SiriDB/grafana-siridb-http-example/README.md

 It might be helpful to test SiriDB queries.
 We can do this by using the running SiriDB HTTP webserver.

 Go to http://localhost:5050.
-You should see the following screen:
+Here you should see the following screen:

 ![alt SiriDB HTTP login](/png/siridb-http-login.png?raw=true)

-Login using the default user `iris` with password `siri`.
+Login by using the default user `iris` with password `siri`.

 Now you have a prompt available where you can test queries, for example: